 Veronica Urzua-Alvero, Vice Chair

 Having worked her way up through the ag industry for the past 25 years, Veronica Urzua knows a thing or two about what impacts agribusiness operations and motivates people.
-As Senior Director of Human Resources & Risk Management for Church Brothers, one of the industry’s leading produce companies, she plays a unique and dynamic role on the executive team that includes strategy development, crisis management, employment relations, compliance, benefits, insurance, safety and risk management.
+As Vice President of Human Resources for Church Brothers Farms / True Leaf Farms, a vertically-integrated family owned and operated company that produces a full line of fresh vegetables year round with an in-house farming/harvest program and state-of-the-art processing plant, True Leaf Farms.
+Veronica plays a unique and dynamic role on the executive team that includes strategy development, crisis management, employment relations.

 With such a range of responsibilities, to say there’s never a dull moment on the job would be an understatement.
 “It truly is a unique and exciting position with an employee-owned company,” says Veronica.
 “It’s a lot of work, and I’m at the office by 6 a.m. most mornings, but I really love what I do.”

 Growing up in an ag family in Salinas, California, Veronica credits her parents with giving her a deep understanding and respect for the business, including the value of hard work, goal-setting and achievement.
 They are valuable lessons that continue to benefit her today.